-While addressing GDPR compliance and closing security breaches are compelling enough in their own rights, they aren’t the only reasons to get an inventory of all the applications in your network.
+While addressing GDPR compliance and closing security breaches are compelling enough in their own rights, they aren’t the only reasons to get continuous application visibility in your network.

-Application discovery is implemented using automated application performance monitoring (APM) software which reaches all systems, servers, and network nodes in a network.
-The data is then analysed by the APM software.
-Application discovery also helps with security by identifying any unverified application in a network.
+Application visibility is implemented using automated application performance monitoring (APM) software which reaches all systems, servers, and network nodes in a network.
+The data is then analyzed by the APM software.
+Application visibility also helps with security by identifying any unverified application in a network.

 “Fast and accurate application visibility and control” have been called “the need of the hour” for today’s networking world.
 Application discovery can offer deep insight into what’s running in your digital estate, who is using which applications, and how applications are being used.
 If information is buried in your applications and databases, then this information can’t be leveraged by the organization.
 If you want to plan where to go, it’s essential to first know where you are.

-What does application discovery really mean, in practical terms?
-It means that you get visibility into apps that are no longer being used, so you can decommission them with confidence.
-Discovery also shows which apps are in high demand and may need a server upgrade, and which apps might be candidates to move to the Cloud.
+You get visibility into apps that are no longer being used, so you can decommission them with confidence.
+Visibility also shows which apps are in high demand and may need a server upgrade, and which apps might be candidates to move to the Cloud.
 Decommissioning, upgrading, and moving intelligently get you optimized performance, the right footprint, and big strides on your path to business agility.

 Monitoring helps size applications and discovers how much memory, storage, and processing will be needed if you plan to move apps to new VMs or servers.
 When it’s time to move applications to new servers (both to the Cloud or in house), intelligent app discovery will show you all the dependencies and stack components that need to move too.
 These factors will help your IT team plan accurately and effectively.

-Detailed app discovery and monitoring is the first step in any plan to modernize a datacenter and your app stacks.
-It makes the entire process of modernizing and moving applications much simpler and much smarter.
+Application visibility and monitoring are the first steps in a plan to modernize a datacenter and your app stacks.
+These steps make the process of modernizing and moving applications simpler and smarter.

-Call VirtaMove if you’d like to learn more about how app discovery can help address GDPR compliance, close security holes, save you time and money, and help you achieve a more agile datacenter.
+Call VirtaMove if you’d like to learn more about how app visibility can help address GDPR compliance, close known security holes, save you time and money, and help you achieve a more agile datacenter.